Ziggiphase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates an alias.
+reate a script that creates an alias.